cubefs/cubefs/docs/source/maintenance/configs/blobstore/scheduler.md

 ### shard_repair

 * task_pool_size, concurrency of repair tasks, default is 10
+* message_punish_threshold, Punishment threshold, if the corresponding number of failed attempts to consume a message exceeds this value, a punishment will be imposed for a period of time to avoid excessive retries within a short period.
+The default value is 3.
+* message_punish_time_m, punishment time, default 10 minutes
 * orphan_shard_log, record information of orphan data repair failures, directory needs to be configured, chunkbits is the log file rotation size, default is 29 (2^29 bytes)
 ```json
 {